webzakimbo/bcome-read-the-docs/docs/source/metadata/metadata-framework.rst

 Metadata Inheritance
 --------------------

-Metadata is inherited within child namespaces, where it may be overidden.
+Metadata is inherited within child nodes, where it may be overidden.

-For example, given two namespace "parent" and "parent:child", with the following Metadata YAML defined:
+For example, given two node "parent" and "parent:child", with the following Metadata YAML defined:

 .. code-block:: yaml